-The Navajo National Veterans Memorial was built to honor the Navajos who served in the military.
+The Navajo National Veterans Memorial Park was built in 1995 to honor the Navajos who served in the military.
 The memorial consists of a statue and window rock.
 Window rock is a piece of natural art work, it is made of rock and in the center there is a circle missing creating a window in the rock.
 Man has not altered the rock and the Navajos expect it to stay that way because they do not believe in messing with what is already beautiful on the earth.

-sixteen steel bayonet sculptures.
+The Memorial includes a line of sixteen steel bayonet sculptures.
 There is also an area when local venders set up and sale their homemade jewelry and other goods.
 In this area is located a place to have a picnic and enjoy the beautiful scenery.

 The Navajo Nation is run by a council whose chambers are artfully decorated in paintings and artwork by other Navajos who have passed on.